csansoni/ISQA3420Assignment1/USE CASES.md

-This is the Use Cases markdown file.

 Use Case 1

-Title: Determine License and Vulnerability Information
+Title: Determineing License and Vulnerability Information

-Primary Actor: Corporate Manager
+Primary Actor:

+           Manager

-Goal in Context: The corporate manager is able to determine license and vulnerability information from provided project information
+Goal in Context:

+           The manager is able to determine license and vulnerability information from provided project information.

 Stakeholders:

-Corporate Manager: To receive clear and relevant project information Corporate Developer: To provide the relevant file/package level information Project Owner: To clearly understand corporate manager decisions to green/red light a project
+           Manager: To receive clear and relevant project information.
+           Developer: To provide the relevant file/package information.

 Preconditions:

-Relevant file/package information is in the SPDX database Proper project information has been provided
+           Relevant file/package information is in the Software Package Database.
+           Proper project information has been provided.

-Main Success Scenario: Corporate manager receives accurate license and vulnerability information for the requested project packages
+Main Success Scenario:

+           Manager receives accurate license and vulnerability
+           information for the requested project packages.

-Failed End Conditions: Corporate manager receives inaccurate or invalid license and vulnerability information for the requested project packages
+Failed End Conditions:

+           Manager receives inaccurate or invalid license and vulnerability information for the requested project packages.

+Trigger:

-Trigger: Corporate manager uploads or identifies project information to which license and vulnerability information is provided
+           Manager uploads or identifies project information to which license and vulnerability information is provided.